KushKhatri17/LeagueStatsBot/README.md

 # LeagueStatsBot

 ## Description
 A simple discord bot which provides a player's league of legends information and other basic user's discord information.
+Created using the discord.js library and Riot's API.

 ### Commands currently implemented
 1. info user: Gets the information about a user's discord account